xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 ---

-We write this chapter in reflection of teaching **Computing Foundations for Human Human(s|ists)** at the Digital Humanities Summer Institute, University of Victoria.
+We write this chapter in reflection of teaching **Computing Foundations for Human(s|ists)** at the Digital Humanities Summer Institute, University of Victoria along with several other classes that we teach separately in our home incitations.
 This week-long course was intended for humanities-based researchers with no previous programming experience, and, as we wrote in the course description, for those who would like to understand how programs work by writing a few simple, but useful programs of their own.[^ln-courselink] The topics covered included working with files and folders at the command line, text stream manipulation with Bash Unix Shell, regular expressions, along with